userdw/RaspberryPi_3_Starter_Kit/01_Blinking_and_Fading_a_LED/README.md

 # [ENGLISH] Project 1: Blinking and Fading a LED
 For you which already are familiar with  previous version of Raspberry Pi, aside from the more sophisticated hardware, there will be little to no change in Raspberry Pi 3.
-If this is your first time coding an Raspberry Pi 3 board, then it will be fast to learn how to control an output pin using Python.
+If this is your first time coding a Raspberry Pi 3 board, then it will be fast to learn how to control an output pin using Python.

 ### In this project you will need:
 * Raspbery Pi 3 (1),